edumserrano/webpack-module-federation-with-angular/code-demos/web-component-directive-ng16/README.md

 ### Dev platform

 When you run the mfe1 app you will see the text `MFE1 dev platform`.
-This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation, only the [remote-bootstrap.ts](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/remote-bootstrap.ts) file that executes the [bootstrapMyComponentAsync](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component-bootstrap.ts) function is.
+This is to call out the fact that the mfe1 app is not exposed in its entirety via Webpack Module Federation, only the [remote-bootstrap.ts](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/remote-bootstrap.ts) file that executes the [bootstrapMyComponentAsync](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component-bootstrap.ts) function is.
 Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `MyStandaloneComponent` Angular component.

 This means that the input value `test input value from dev platform` set by the dev platform is not part of the exported component, neither is the subscription of the component's output that logs to the console when the `Send message` is clicked.